cansinacarer/Offer-Decisioning-with-Machine-Learning/README.md

 ## Problem Statement

 We are given three data files which contain simulated data that mimics customer behavior on the Starbucks rewards mobile app.
-Our task is to use the data to identify which customer which receive which offer.
+Our task is to use the data to identify which customer should receive which offer.

 ## Methodology